Root Canal Therapy

 During your second visit, after your mouth has had time to heal, you will then have the temporary filling removed, and have a work-up done to place a permanent crown over the enamel of that tooth.
 This will keep your tooth from further damage or decay, and restore the full function of your tooth.

-For anyone in need of root canal therapy, contact the offices at Dougherty Dental today.
+For anyone in need of root canal therapy, contact the offices at Dougherty Laybourn Menashe Dental today on our office phone, 503-334-1141.
 We can get your information, find out what kind of coverage your insurance offers, and schedule your appointment to get this taken care of.
 The sooner you are able to get in and taken care of, the more likely we will be successful when it comes to saving your tooth.